-Paper organization: In Section II we give the model of computation and the notation we use throughout.
-In Section III we overview algorithm SFW.
-Section IV introduces the new combinatorial problem, its analysis, and the approximation algorithm.
-Algorithm CWFR is presented in Section V. Simulation results and comparisons of algorithms are in Section VI.
-We conclude in Section VII.
-Omitted discussion and proofs are found in [1].
+Paper organization.
+In Section 2 we give the model of computation model and the notation we use throughout.
+In Section 3 we overview algorithm SFW.
+Section 4 introduces the new combinatorial problem, its analysis, and the approximation algorithm.
+Algorithm CwFR is presented in Section 5.
+Simulation results and comparisons of algorithms are in Section 6.
+We conclude in Section 7.